skip to content

 The 1 GW low-carbon hydrogen facility will be capable of producing 200 kilotons annually.
 The ATR technology allows for decarbonization rates above 95% and for producing hydrogen at large scale at competitive cost levels.

-The partners aim for start-up production within 2030.
+The partners aim for start-up production by early 2030s.

 Read more about the H2BE project

-The project will form the basis for a hydrogen and CO2 hub in the Rostock area through development and conversion of up to 400 kilometers of pipeline for hydrogen between Rostock, Berlin and the industrial clusters in the Leipzig area.
-Ultimately connection to the national hydrogen network; will ensure flexibility and security of supply.
-This can lead to emission reductions by millions of tons per year compared to the current use of fossil fuel, and provide a base load supply of large quantities of low-CO2 hydrogen to bridge and supplement the increasing supply of hydrogen from renewable energies.
+The project can form the basis for a hydrogen and CO2 hub in the Rostock area connecting to the approved hydrogen core grid in Germany and support the decarbonization of the East German industry.
+This can lead to emission reductions by millions of tons per year compared to the current use of fossil fuel and provide a base load supply of large quantities of low-CO2 hydrogen to bridge and supplement hydrogen from renewable energies.